ivominic/typescript_basics/README.md

 # typescript_basics

-This readme file is going to cover all steps, with descriptions, that I took during testing Typescript functionalities.
+This readme file is going to cover all steps, with descriptions, taken while testing Typescript functionalities.

 ## Setting up typescript environment